docherty/is.jmd.garden/pages/about.md

 ---

 This is a digital garden.
-My long-running passion to share tidbits that might be useful to someone was prodded by Jin & neilpo.
-They introduced the concept of a [digital garden](https://maggieappleton.com/garden-history) which really chimed with my reticence to publish anything because I was in the old-school blog posting mindset.
+My long-running passion to share tidbits that might be useful to someone was prodded by [Jin](https://twitter.com/dankvr) & [reneil](https://twitter.com/reneil1337).
+They introduced me to the concept of a [digital garden](https://maggieappleton.com/garden-history) which reminded me of the Indieweb movement.
+The emphasis on publishing unfinished thoughts (aka seedlings) really chimed with my reticence to publish anything because I was in the old-school blog posting mindset.

 ## How notes are organised